FreddyWordingham/CodeCraft/src/contents.md

 ## By Freddy Wordingham and Will Denby

+CodeCraft is about the science and art of writing good code.
+The former, because you need knowledge about the various data types, design principles, and paradigms.
+The latter, because you need to make careful, sometimes difficult, decisions about how, when, and why to use them.

-This book is designed to serve as a primer and reference guide for professional software engineers and incidental programmers, whether new or experienced.
+We've written CodeCraft to serve as both a primer and a reference guide.
 Throughout the book, we typically use Python for our examples, in an attempt to maximise accessibility.

-Python is a high-level, general-purpose programming language, which has:
+This is because Python is a high-level, general-purpose programming language, with:

 - An emphasis on code readability;
 - A rich, “batteries included” library;